Info-Works - Ville de Sainte-Anne-de-Bellevue

 The project benefits from a $9,628,578 grant from the Quebec government, awarded under the Programme de résilience et d'adaptation face aux inondations (PRAFI) of the Ministère des Affaires municipales et de l'Habitation.
 This assistance will enable the city to cover most of the cost of the work.

 Stabilization work will include the repair of retaining walls and related works, as well as site development and bank revegetation.
-Work is scheduled to start in fall 2024 and continue until early spring 2025.
+Work is scheduled to start in fall 2024 and continue until early fall 2025.

 The City is committed to carrying out the rehabilitation work while minimizing the impact on residents, businesses and users.
 That said, it is important to note that:

-• The project will start on September 30, 2024, and run for 20 working weeks.
+• The project will start on September 30, 2024, and run for 20 working weeks;

-• Work will take place from 7 a.m. to 7 p.m.
+• Work will take place from 7 a.m. to 7 p.m;

-• The work will require the closure of Parc Kelso, Place des Eaux-Vives, Rue Lalonde and Parc Lalonde, as well as the promenade between Place des Eaux-Vives and the Rue Lalonde parking lot.
+• The work will require the closure of Parc Kelso, Place des Eaux-Vives, Rue Lalonde and Parc Lalonde, as well as the promenade between Place des Eaux-Vives and the Rue Lalonde parking lot;

-• Parking will be prohibited on rue Sainte-Anne and in certain areas near the work site from 7 a.m. to 7 p.m., but will be permitted on weekdays from 7 p.m. and all day on weekends, unless otherwise indicated.
+• Parking will be prohibited on rue Sainte-Anne and in certain areas near the work site from 7 a.m. to 7 p.m., but will be permitted on weekdays from 7 p.m. and all day on weekends, unless otherwise indicated;

 • Due to the nature of the work, noise pollution is to be expected, and mitigation measures will be put in place to minimize inconvenience.